Recipe Ideas for your Never Not Eating Spice Blends — Baharat RSS

 Grilled Spiced Cauliflower Recipe

-The Stuff: 2 tbs Never Not Eating spice of your choice 1 ½ tsp kosher salt 1 head of cauliflower, trimmed of green leaves and cut vertically into 3/4-inch slices Extra-virgin olive oil, for brushing and drizzling 1-2 tablespoon finely chopped fresh cilantro or parsley leaves (or both) and tender stems The Method: Generously brush cauliflower all over with olive oil and season evenly with spice mixture.
+The stuff: 2 tbs Never Not Eating spice of your choice 1 ½ tsp kosher salt 1 head of cauliflower, trimmed of green leaves and cut vertically into 3/4-inch slices Extra-virgin olive oil, for brushing and drizzling 1-2 tablespoons finely chopped fresh cilantro or parsley leaves (or both) and tender stems The method: Generously brush cauliflower all over with olive oil and season evenly with spice mixture.
 Light one chimney full of charcoal.
 When all the charcoal is lit and covered with gray ash, pour out and arrange the coals on one side of the charcoal grate.
 Alternatively, set all the burners of a gas grill to high heat.
 Set cooking grate in place, cover grill and allow to preheat for 5 minutes.
-Clean and oil the grilling grate....
+Clean and oil...

 Continue reading